TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- whereas we are actually alive and we have defused the bomb
 		- either way the death impact would be predicted which would be misleading

-- Actually, perhaps we should never predict our own death, even the impact.
-	- That is because once we're dead we don't care anymore
-	- and we should always assume we are alive so that we can still apply some valid inputs which could otherwise be impossible
-	- some step settings for that

 - Fix prediction of arena gui

 - Fix prediction of collisions